 This year I've got many new chili seeds, so I decided to abandon some old varieties like Shishito and Hot Lemon, to let room to the new ones.

 This is the first episode, so let's meet the main characters.
-I never grow these chilies before, and I will know them with you.
+I never grow these chilies before, and I will get to know them with you.

 Habanero Black Congo - The extra hot one